Soon607/Data_Analysis_SQL/SQL for Data Analysis/#3 Cohort Analysis/[3-2]Retention.md

     * can then be plugged into the retention code
     * However, when there is no subsequent term, the `lead` function returns *null*
     * And, it assumes that terms are always consecutive, with no time spent out of office

 ## Summary
 * When we make adjustments to fill in missing data, we need to be careful about the assumptions we would make.
 * In subscription or term-based contexts, explicit start and end dates tend to be most accurate.
-  * Adding fixed interval or setting the end date relative to the next start date can be used when no end date is present and we have a reasonable expectation that most customers or users will stay for the duration assumed
+* Adding a fixed interval or setting the end date relative to the next start date can be used when no end date is present and we have a reasonable expectation that most customers or users will stay for the duration assumed